 Students accepted into IPS programs may request advanced standing with the following restrictions:

 - Only programs/certificates taken within the past 8 years are eligible for consideration.

 - For 36-credit MA degrees (MA in Pastoral Studies, MA in Social Justice, MA in Spirituality, MA in Health Care Mission Leadership, MA in Counseling for Ministry), up to 6 credit hours may be granted in transfer credit and/or advanced standing.
 That is, the combination of transfer credit and advanced standing may not exceed six credits.

 - For the MA in Pastoral Counseling, up to 18 credit hours may be granted in transfer credit and/or advanced standing.
 That is, the combination of transfer credit and advanced standing may not exceed eighteen credits.

 - All classes for certificate programs MUST be taken at Loyola University Chicago.
 There is no advanced standing available for certificate programs.

-Ordinarily, requests for advanced standing must be made in writing to the IPS Director during the student's first semester of coursework, and must be accompanied by documentation of completion of the approved program.
-The IPS Director will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.
+Ordinarily, requests for advanced standing must be made in writing to the IPS Dean during the student's first semester of coursework, and must be accompanied by documentation of completion of the approved program.
+The IPS Dean will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.